sina95/led-display-control/README.md

 Follow the instructions [here](https://support.arduino.cc/hc/en-us/articles/360019833020-Download-and-install-Arduino-IDE) to download and install the Arduino IDE.

 ##### 3. Compile and upload the code to the Arduino hardware board through a USB cable:
-1. Connect your Arduino board to your PC using a USB cable.
+1. Connect your ESP32 board to your PC using a USB cable.
 2. Open the Arduino IDE and load the script.
-3. Select your Arduino board and port from the Tools menu.
+3. Select your ESP32 board and port from the Tools menu.
 4. Click the "Upload" button to compile and upload the code to the board.

 ##### 4. Connect the LED: